 This FYS program will create a supportive learning community and introduce the participants to scientific research in a way they would not obtain otherwise from courses.
-The instructors for this course will also be the students' first academic advisors so the students will have an immediate connection to their academic departments in their first year.
+The instructor for this course will also be the students' first academic advisor so the students will have an immediate connection to their academic departments in their first year.

 Problem Solving Seminar

 Each semester of their sophomore year students will take a one credit class in which they will be divided into small, interdisciplinary groups and given mathematical or scientific problems to solve.
 Example problems could include:

 - programming robots to follow mazes;

 - examining chaos theory from the calculus perspective and writing short computer programs demonstrating chaos;

 - studying Global Positioning Systems (GPS), taking some GPS measurements and manually duplicating the calculations done by the GPS devices.

 Each semester of their junior year students will take a one credit class in which the students will work small research problems in groups.
 Some of these problems may build on the problems from the previous year.
 Example topics include: